gomods/athens/DEVELOPMENT.md

 - **Release Title** - Make sure the title is prefixed by the release number including the `v`.
 If you want to write something creative in the rest of the title, go for it!
 - **Describe this release** - Make sure to write what features this release includes, and any notable bugfixes.
 Also, thank all the folks who contributed to the release.
 You can find that information in a link that looks like this: `https://github.com/gomods/athens/compare/$PREVIOUS_TAG...release-$CURRENT_TAG`.
 Substitute `$PREVIOUS_TAG` for the last semver and `$CURRENT_TAG` to the version in the new release branch

 When you're done, press the "Publish Release" button.
-After you do, our [Drone](https://cloud.drone.io) job will do almost everything.
+After you do, our Github Actions job will do almost everything.

-Make sure the Drone CI/CD job finished, and check in Docker Hub to make sure the new release showed up in the [tags](https://hub.docker.com/r/gomods/athens/tags) section.
+Make sure the Github Actions CI/CD job finished, and check in Docker Hub to make sure the new release showed up in the [tags](https://hub.docker.com/r/gomods/athens/tags) section.

 ## Finishing up

-The Drone job will do everything except:
+The Github Actions job will do everything except:

 - Tweet out about the new release
 - Update the helm chart in the `main` branch